Navigation » List of Schools » Glendale Community College » Psychology » Psychology 200 – Research Methods for Psychology » Fall 2022 » Module 1 Quiz

 C As study time increased, exam grades increased.

-D As study time increased, exam grades decreased at first and then increased.
+D As study time increases, exam grades decreased.

 Question #49